 NC Road Team Captains

-The men and women selected each year to serve on the North Carolina Road Team must be full time commercial truck drivers with excellent safe driving records, and must have the ability to relate the positive safety aspects of the transportation industry and its importance to a vibrant economy.
+The men and women selected each year to serve on the NC Road Team must be full time commercial truck drivers with excellent safe driving records, and must have the ability to relate the positive safety aspects of the transportation industry and its importance to a vibrant economy.

-To request an NC Road Team professional truck driver to speak at your event, contact NCTA at (919) 834-0387.
+To request a NC Road Team professional truck driver to speak at your event, contact NCTA at (919) 834-0387.

 2019 - 2020 NC Road Team Captains